kojix2/deepl-cli/README.md

 deepl doc -g mydict
 ```

-Display the contents of the glossary:
+Display the contents of the glossary.

 ```sh
 deepl glossary view -n mydict
 ```

-List of languages in which Glossary can be created:
+List of languages in which Glossary can be created.

 ```sh
 deepl glossary -p